-  The examples of low-level languages are:
+Types of low-level languages

-Advantage of Machine Language
+Advantages of Machine Language

-Disadvantage of Machine Language
+Disadvantages of Machine Language

 Here are some of the main disadvantages of machine languages:

-- Difficult to Modify - it is difficult to correct or modify this language.
-Checking machine instructions to locate errors is very difficult and time consuming.
+- Difficult to Modify: It is difficult to correct or modify this language.
+Checking machine instructions to locate errors is very difficult and time-consuming.